Feast your eyes on shop windows decked out with festive lights, glam displays, augmented reality and more.

 Displays at Hudson's Bay's flagship location on Queen Street are among the most popular in the city

 Checking out holiday window displays has been a family tradition for years.
-There’s something awe-inspiring about all the whimsey that exudes from the creative displays around the city.
+There’s something awe-inspiring about the whimsey exuded by the creative displays around the city.

 So, if you’re like me, my family and my loved ones and want to see all the best holiday windows for yourself, here’s how you should get started.